g302ge/tez-workshop/README.md

-# tez-workshop
+# Tezos APAC CN Workshop

-Tezos workshop repo
+From naive to master in Tezos Smartpy programming.